Pak547/surprise-me-daily/README.md

 MIT License

-Copyright (c) 2023 Pakapong Mongkol
+Copyright (c) 2023 Pakapong Mongkol , Tasnim Halim

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal